Donald Trump Jr. and Ivanka Trump subpoenaed in New York investigation - ExBulletin

 Donald Trump Jr. and Ivanka Trump subpoenaed in New York investigation

-NEW YORK – The New York attorney general has subpoenaed two of Donald Trump’s adult children, Donald Trump Jr and Ivanka Trump, as part of his civil investigation into the business practices and company namesake of the former president.
+NEW YORK The New York State Attorney General demands that two of Donald Trump’s adult children, Donald Trump Jr. and Ivanka Trump, testify as part of his civilian investigation into the business practices and the company namesake of the former US president.

-The subpoenas were first reported by The New York Times, which quoted a person familiar with the matter.

-Last month, Trump sued James to block his civilian investigation into the Trump Organization, accusing the Democrat of partisan politics.
+Donald Trump has also been subpoenaed to testify under oath, and the Trump family are considering asking a judge who oversaw litigation related to the investigation to prevent James’ attorneys from getting their testimony, the record shows.

-James investigated whether the company fraudulently inflated the value of its real estate to obtain bank loans and downgraded values to save on taxes.
+James’ subpoenas reflect an escalation in his nearly three-year investigation into whether the Trump organization fraudulently inflated the value of its real estate holdings to obtain bank loans and downgraded their value to lower its tax bill.

-His investigation is related to but separate from a criminal investigation by the Manhattan District Attorney into the business practices of the Trump Organization.
-James joined this investigation last May.
+Donald Trump’s lawyer Alina Habba in an emailed statement accused James, a Democrat, of “arming his office” through a “political witch hunt” that violates the constitutional rights of the government. former Republican president.

+“Her actions are a threat to our democracy and I plan to hold her accountable to the fullest extent possible,” Habba said in response to a request for comment from the Trump Organization.

+Lawyers for Trump’s children did not immediately respond to requests for comment.

-Eric Trump, another of Trump’s grown children, was interviewed by James’ office in October 2020.
+Eric Trump, another adult son of Donald Trump, was interviewed by James’ office in October 2020.

-(Reporting by Jonathan Stempel and Karen Freifeld in New York, and by the Washington Newsroom; Editing by Doina Chiaacu and Jonathan Oatis)
+Donald Trump handed the Trump Organization over to his adult sons and the company’s longtime CFO Allen Weisselberg when he became president in 2017.

+Ivanka Trump, had also worked for the Trump Organization, before serving in the White House as a senior adviser

 Sources